-Sterling Bank powers Art with Imperium
+Sterling Bank powers art with Imperium

 Group Head for Renewable Energy at Sterling Bank, Dele Faseemo, who disclosed this in a statement issued by the bank in Lagos, said the bank’s entire strategy is founded on the idea of improving lives by providing varied chances to its clients and prospective customers with an infusion of the Bank’s HEART strategy.
 The renewable energy sector is one of the five sectors of the economy that the bank is presently concentrating investments in.
 The other sectors are health, education, agriculture and transportation.

-Atilola further opined that the commitment to install the solar panels, which was completed in January 2022, began at the World Tourism Day organized by the bank at the gallery.
+Atilola further opined that the commitment to install the solar panels, which was completed in January 2022, began at the World Tourism Day organised by the bank at the gallery.

-Faseemo called on Nigerians to take advantage of the green and sustainable power solutions available through Imperium and also engage the bank on tourism discussions to explore opportunities that can be beneficial to individuals, businesses and the environment.

-As a show of the bank’s commitment to consolidating on the signs of growth of the economy in the wake of the Covid-19 pandemic, the bank has also expressed its desire to continue to support the tourism sector with about N10 billion.
-It is currently in partnership with Ekiti State and other state governments in the country to explore the development of their tourism assets.